New release of my Usenet server WendzelNNTPd!

 However, NNTP is still in use by some people.
 For me, it is a nice retro networking protocol and I run my own Usenet server in our university network (not accessibly from the outside).
 In one exercise, my networking students have to post a message to some newsgroup via Telnet (NNTP is only a minor topic in my class; I teach it so that students play with Telnet and NNTP, SMTP etc.).
 And yes, NNTP is a plain-text protocol that you can also directly work with using a terminal.

 Being a side-project of mine, it took from 2011 (release of version 2.0) to early 2021 until another major sub-version (2.1) was ready, including some new features, such as (finally) SHA2-based password hashing.
-However, if I look into the changelog that contains the modifications performed since version 2.0, I think the new sub-version 2.1 is pretty justified: since version 2.0.0, several fixes were applied.
+Looking into the changelog that contains the modifications performed since version 2.0, I think the new sub-version 2.1 was justified: since version 2.0, several fixes were applied.
 Several (mostly minor) features were added and the code as well as the documentation received several cleanups.

 Let me know if you